 Look at the phenomenal detail in this extraordinary handknit skeleton created by California born artist Ben Cuevas.
 As an installation artist, Cuevas works with a variety of mixed media including knitting and crochet.
 He uses fibre as a central element exploring both its social and cultural history as an art and blurring the lines between art and craft.
-Cuevas says, The time intensive and repetitive nature of knitting allows me to meditate on a piece as it comes into being, further revealing the nature of the work as part of the process. read more
+Cuevas says, The time intensive and repetitive nature of knitting allows me to meditate on a piece as it comes into being, further revealing the nature of the work as part of read more

 © Rod Yeoh

 At a recent Guild meeting one of the members showed me her latest creation—a JoJo jacket.
 She found the self-patterning yarn she used was a little lacking for her tastes so she threw in a reverse stocking stitch ridge every time the stripes changed colours.
 I just love the effect.
 She used Regia sock yarn from the Kaffe Fassett collection that she had purchased at Dressew.
-Last time I was there I think they still had some at a great price.
-Send me read more
+Last time I was there I think they still had some at a great price. read more

 via @deramores These lighthearted Welsh shepherds look like they really enjoy their work.
 What great imaginations!

 Devan and I were thrilled to find another Pa Jinglebob book at the library.
 Our favourite knitting sheriff is back.
 Both books are a delightful introduction to chapter books for any child in a fibre-minded family.
 Pa Jinglebob is a sheriff in a frontier town who whittles his own knitting needles.
 Knittin’? … I ain’t ever seen a knittin’ sheriff.
 Grandma Tendercorns needs his help, but she’s not quite sure he’s the man for the job.
 I’d never trust a man with knittin’ needles.
 Big sissy.
-This time the villain threatening the town of Buckaroo isn’t a bandit. read more
+This time the villain threatening the town of Buckaroo isn’t read more